The Role of Therapy in Managing Age-Related Eye Conditions

 The doctor shook his head slowly.
 “Unfortunately, the optic damage is irreversible at the moment.
 All you can do is lessen the activities that require you to strain your eyes too much.”

-Since then, I had been living in utter denial.
+Since then, I have been living in utter denial.
 I did not tell anyone about the eye diagnosis.
 I acted as if I was perfectly healthy.
 However, I always felt frustrated whenever my eyes would turn blurry, to the extent that I threw my laptop against the wall one time.

 frequently-asked-questions-about-restoration-counseling-for-glaucoma-patients